hkebbi/FortiCNAPP_POV-toolbox/CWPP/Kubernetes/OpenShift/openshift.md

 ## 🧩 FortiCNAPP (Lacework) Agent Redeployment on OpenShift (RHCOS)

-Follow these steps to completely remove and redeploy the Lacework (FortiCNAPP) Linux agent on OpenShift.
+Follow these steps to completely deploy Lacework (FortiCNAPP) Linux agent on OpenShift RHCSO Cluster.
 Each step includes a brief explanation and ready-to-copy command.

 ---